Term Insurance Grace Period

 Insurance policies are designed to provide coverage for various risks, including pre-existing diseases.
 Certain insurance policies include a waiting period before the coverage for pre-existing diseases becomes active.
 During this period, the policyholder is not entitled to claim coverage for any pre-existing illnesses.
 However, once the waiting period is over, the policyholder can claim coverage for their pre-existing conditions, subject to the terms and conditions of the policy.

 If a policy lapses due to non-payment of premiums within the grace period, the coverage for pre-existing diseases may become void.
-This means that the policyholder would have to serve the waiting period outlined in the policy agreement again before being eligible for coverage for any pre-existing conditions.
-This waiting period can range from a few months to a year, depending on the insurer and the policy.
+This means the policyholder would have to serve the waiting period outlined in the policy agreement again before being eligible for coverage for any pre-existing conditions.
+Depending on the insurer and the policy, this waiting period can range from a few months to a year.

-In some cases, insurers may also exclude coverage for pre-existing diseases altogether if the policy has lapsed, and the waiting period has already been served.
-This means that the policyholder may not be eligible for any coverage related to pre-existing conditions, even if they have served the waiting period in the past.
+In some cases, insurers may also exclude coverage for pre-existing diseases altogether if the policy has lapsed and the waiting period has already been served.
+This means that the policyholder may not be eligible for any coverage related to pre-existing conditions, even if they have previously served the waiting period.

 A No-claim Bonus (NCB) is a benefit offered by the insurer to the insurer for not raising claims during the insurance policy term.
 The NCB increases every year, and it can accumulate up to a certain limit, which varies depending on the insurer.

-Portability is a process that allows policyholders to switch from one insurer to another without losing the benefits of their existing policy.
+Portability is a process that enables policyholders to transfer from one insurer to another without losing the benefits of their current policy.
 It is a useful feature that allows policyholders to avail better coverage, higher sum assured, and other benefits offered by other insurers.

 However, if the policy lapses due to non-payment of premiums, the policyholder loses the option to port the policy to another insurer.
 This means that the policyholder cannot avail of the benefits of their existing policy with another insurer.
 Instead, they would have to apply for a new policy with a different insurer, and their coverage would be subject to the terms and conditions of the new policy.